-1 the system the information or the intelligence to know 2 that there were things going wrong there, that should 3 have raised a suspicion that there may be other things going wrong and we are not seeing the whole picture?
-4 5

-Yes, that's what I feel. Α.

-We'll look, in the course of the rest of this afternoon 6 89 Q. 7 and maybe into tomorrow at that, but just to probe it 8 a little at this stage.
-It wouldn't have been too difficult to conduct a comprehensive review?
-A review 9 itself would not have been a difficult exercise?
-10 check in terms of looking to see has the scan been reported, is there any evidence of the patient being made aware?
-In terms of looking to see have the outcomes from a Clinic been provided, have they been carried out, is a letter dictated, they are relatively straight forward.
-In terms of the Clinical

-A review itself would not have been a difficult 11 Α. 12 exercise.
+Т the system the information or the intelligence to know 2 that there were things going wrong there, that should 3 have raised a suspicion that there may be other things 4 going wrong and we are not seeing the whole picture?
+5 Α. Yes, that's what I feel.
+15:47 6 89 Q. We'll look, in the course of the rest of this afternoon 7 and maybe into tomorrow at that, but just to probe it 8 a little at this stage.
+It wouldn't have been too 9 difficult to conduct a comprehensive review?
+A review 10 itself would not have been a difficult exercise?
+15:48 11 Α. A review itself would not have been a difficult 12 exercise.
 There are different strands, though, to it.

-As we will touch on in the 2020 and onwards, in terms of identifying issues like the scan result that hasn't had any action, that's a relatively straightforward

-22 decision-making without a, if you like, an index

-23 concern to guide you into which aspect of workload to

-24 look at first, it would potentially be a bit of

-25 a longer process, because you're needing to review the

-Clinical management of a much broader section of 26

-patients in order to identify concerns.
-As we will no

-doubt come to when the first, to my mind, real shift in 28

-concerns in relation to Mr. O'Brien came from 29
+13 As we will touch on in the 2020 and onwards, in terms 14 of identifying issues like the scan result that hasn't 15 had any action, that's a relatively straightforward 15:48 16 check in terms of looking to see has the scan been 17 reported, is there any evidence of the patient being 18 made aware?
+In terms of looking to see have the 19 outcomes from a Clinic been provided, have they been 20 carried out, is a letter dictated, they are relatively 15:48 21 straight forward.
+In terms of the Clinical 22 decision-making without a, if you like, an index 23 concern to guide you into which aspect of workload to 24 look at first, it would potentially be a bit of 25 a longer process, because you're needing to review the 15:49 26 Clinical management of a much broader section of 27 patients in order to identify concerns.
+As we will no 28 doubt come to when the first, to my mind, real shift in 29 concerns in relation to Mr. O'Brien came from